-Glyphosate, the main active ingredient in general-purpose weed killers such as Roundup and Honcho, has been found by the International Agency for Research on Cancer to be a "probable carcinogen", most closely associated with cancers of the lymphatic system and blood.
+Glyphosate, the main active ingredient in weed killers such as Roundup and Honcho, has been found by the International Agency for Research on Cancer to be a "probable carcinogen," mostly associated with cancers of the lymphatic system and blood.

-The disease is very slow to progress, and it might take many years before the first symptoms make themselves felt.
+The disease progresses slowly so it might take many years before you experience the first symptoms.
 The prognosis for HCL is generally good, with the highest risk of lethality coming from complications, most commonly infectious diseases that the body loses the ability to effectively counter.

 It is not known exactly what causes hairy cell leukemia, but as a general principle, it is well established that cancer starts from DNA damage in cells.
 In the case of HCL, this can occur in all adults between 20 and 80 years of age, but the disease is most commonly diagnosed in men over 50.